-Each year, the UCA participates in the AUC's Winter Utility Reconnection Program.
+Each year, the UCA participates in the AUC's Winter Utility Reconnection Project.
 The UCA is supplied with the names and contact information for Albertan consumers whose electricity and/or natural gas services are being disconnected at the beginning of the winter season.
 Multiple attempts are made to reach those individuals through phone calls and letters in an effort to assist in the reconnection process.
 This includes providing information and advice, mediating payment arrangements, and connecting consumers with support programs, if required.
-As part of the AUC Winter Utility Reconnection Program, in October 2022 the UCA received 2,489 files from retailers for investigation, and in partnership with the AUC and participating natural gas/electricity retailers, successfully reconnected services to 470 households who were without electricity and/or natural gas services as of November 1, 2022.
-The UCA directly helped reconnect 46 disconnected households during the 2022-23 winter season who had not come to an arrangement with their retailer.
-This work continued into the New Year to ensure every file was verified before it was closed.
+As part of the AUC Winter Utility Reconnection Program, in October 2023 the UCA received 1,806 files from retailers for investigation, and in partnership with the Alberta Utilities Commission and participating natural gas/electricity retailers, successfully reconnected services to 267 households who were without electricity and/or natural gas services as of November 1, 2023.
+The UCA directly helped reconnect 38 disconnected households during the 2023-24 winter season who had not come to an arrangement with their retailer.